hannasoderstromdev/movie-ratings/README.md

 ---

-### v2.0.0 - Genres!
+### v2.0.0 - Genres

 Features:

-- You can now filter movies by genre(s).
+- You can now filter movies by genre(s)

 Chores:

-- Updating dependencies.
+- Updating dependencies

 Fixes:

-- A lot of minor fixes and improvements.
+- A lot of minor fixes and improvements

 ---